 If you and/or the developers in charge of your website and server make updates to your CMS core as soon as they become available and make the appropriate changes to your log-in credentials, you are generally safe from situations like the one described above.

 I’d like to pause for a moment here and address a concern that comes up whenever open source and website security are discussed.
 There’s a general sense that open-source CMSs are more vulnerable to security hacks than proprietary systems.

 This isn’t necessarily false.

-Our Senior Drupal Developers, Ryan Smylski puts it best:
+Our Senior Drupal Developer, Ryan Smylski puts it best:

 There’s a slightly greater risk of your site being hacked because of the server security vulnerabilities rather than the CMS software’s.
 That said, just because something isn’t open source doesn’t mean it’s coded securely.
 It’s all built by somebody, and regardless of the building blocks, human error can leave something not so secure.